tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: in examine(), test for if self.has_writing() or self.has_cond() or self.has_contain: buff_cr, <disp>, buff_cr
 	- INPROC: testing
 		- DONE: solve 'i' (examine burt)
-		- TBD: solve creatures in room (problem is in Room disp_contain() )
+		- DONE: solve creatures in room (problem is in Room disp_contain() )
 		- TBD: full test
 	- TBD: clean up comments

-- INPROC: class by class, reduce from double-tab to single tab
-	- DONE: web_main.py
-	- DONE: map_class_def.py
-	- INPROC: noun_class_def.py
-		- DONE: PortableContainer
-		- DONE: PortableLiquidContainer
+	- TBD: update examine() doc_string to explain spacing methods and discuss importance of isolating game world from description

 ##########################